 Helping children become excited about learning can lead to a rewarding career in elementary education.
-Seventy percent of all students in the University of Northern Iowa College of Education major in elementary education through the Curriculum and Instruction (C&I) Department.
+Nearly 40 percent of all undergraduate students in the University of Northern Iowa College of Education major in elementary education through the Curriculum and Instruction (C&I) Department.
 This division offers students many opportunities to observe teachers in action in diverse classroom settings and also participate in teaching.

 Excellence in program organization

 The elementary education major, the largest program in Iowa, includes a carefully planned sequence of courses that lead UNI students to deeply understand children and how they learn.
 This major may be combined with courses in early childhood education or middle school/junior high education.
 In addition, all students majoring in elementary education choose a minor in an area such as art, science, literacy, educational technology, physical education, or special education.

 Find out more on elementary education as a major.

 In elementary education classes, and all C&I classes, university students learn through hands-on experiences.
 For example, in a class on science teaching methods, UNI students actually do the activities they will teach in an elementary classroom.
 Classes in how-to teach include state-of-the-art techniques and skills based on best classroom practices.
 Our award-winning faculty is known nationally and internationally for their contributions to education.

 Here are some of the ways UNI students become involved in diverse classroom settings:

 Observe elementary classroom teachers and conduct small-group and large-group lessons for a minimum of 100 hours.